mark-watson/Java-AI-Book/manuscript/wordnet.md

 WordNet is a linguistic database and does not have the wide coverage of semantic web knowledge graphs like DBPedia and WikiData.
 We will discuss the semantic web and Knowledge Graphs in later chapters.

-Output will look like (very little of the output is shown):
+Here is a small segment of the output of the example program:

 **** Hypernyms: